qschwagle/MiniWebServer/README.md

     - ip address + port
     - serving directory
 - [x] Add Setters in MiniWebServerBuilder for ip address + port and serving directory
+- [ ] Create Configuration File Reader class.
+Functions should be to both read a file and read from string